hendrikgit/nwn_sqlite/readme.md

 That data is then written to a sqlite3 database file named as the module file but with the extension of .sqlite3.

 ## Usage
-mod2sqlite expects at least 2 command line arguments.
+nwn_sqlite expects at least 2 command line arguments.
 The first one always has to be a module `.mod` file.
-All the other arguments will be treated as directory paths where mod2sqlite looks for `.key` (and `.bif` referenced in that key), `.tlk` and `.hak` files.
+All the other arguments will be treated as directory paths where nwn_sqlite looks for `.key` (and `.bif` referenced in that key), `.tlk` and `.hak` files.

 At minimum paths to `dialog.tlk` and various .2da files are needed (in additon to the module, as first argument).
 The .2da files can be in a hak or in a .bif referenced by a .key.
 They could also just be in a folder directly.